Chelsea Joy Eats

 Instructions

-2. Rub the short ribs with salt and pepper.
+1. Sear ribs.
+Preheat oven to 325 degrees F. Season the short ribs with salt and pepper.
 Heat the olive oil in a Dutch oven over medium-high heat.
-Sear the short ribs, fatty side down, for 2 minutes or until browned.
-Turn the short ribs and continue to brown on each side, for about 10 minutes total.
+Sear the short ribs, for 1-2 minutes on each side to brown all sides.

-3. Remove the short ribs from the pot and add the rice vinegar, using a spatula to scrape up the browned bits.
-Then, add the coconut aminos, ginger, garlic, crushed red pepper, and scallions.
-Sauté for 3 minutes.
+2. Cook aromatics.
+Remove the short ribs from the pot and add the rice vinegar, using a spatula to scrape up the browned bits.
+Add the tamari/coconut aminos, ginger, garlic, crushed red pepper, five spice powder, and scallions.
+Sauté for 3 minutes, until fragrant, being sture the ginger doesn't burn.

-4. Return the short ribs to the pot and add the bone broth.
-Bring to a simmer, cover, and transfer to the oven.
-Cook for 4 hours.
+3. Braise ribs.
+Turn off heat.
+Return the short ribs to the pot and pour in the beef broth.
+If there isn't enough liquid to reach at least ¾ up the sides of the short ribs, add more broth or water.
+Cover and transfer to the oven.
+Cook for 3.5-4 hours.
 The short ribs are done when they pull away easily from the bone.

-5. Let the short ribs rest in the Dutch oven for 10 minutes, then transfer the ribs to a plate.
-Skim the excess fat from the liquid.
-Bring the braising liquid to a boil and let it reduce for about 10 minutes, until it’s the consistency of a thick sauce.
+4. Reduce sauce.
+Let the short ribs rest in the Dutch oven for 10 minutes, then remove the short ribs to a plate.
+Skim the excess fat from the braising liquid.
+Bring the braising liquid to a boil over medium-high heat, then reduce to a simmer for 10 minutes, until it's the consistency of a thick sauce.
 Remove from heat.
 Cut the short ribs away from the bones, then add to the sauce and stir to coat.
 (Alternatively, you can pour the sauce over the short ribs when serving).

-7. Serve the short ribs over cauliflower rice and garnish with green scallion slices and toasted cashews.
+5. Serve.
+Serve the short ribs over rice or cauliflower rice and garnish with green scallion slices and toasted nuts.

 Did you make this recipe?